saiyamrajput/100-Days-Of-Python/Day 50/README.md

 # Tinder Swiping Bot

 - Swipes right on every profile for the user.
+(Maximum swipes: 100)

+## Note

+- If you have Tinder Premium feel free to change the range.